-It has been common for foreign financial services providers (FFSPs) to provide financial services to wholesale clients in Australia by relying on ASIC's "passport" or "limited connection" relief from the requirement to hold an AFSL.
-ASIC will be repealing the passport relief and limited connection relief and will implement a new regime requiring FFSPs to apply for a foreign AFSL.
-It is expected that the new regime will apply from 31 March 2020.
+In past, it has been common for foreign financial services providers (FFSPs) to provide financial services to wholesale clients in Australia by relying on ASIC's "passport" or "limited connection" relief from the requirement to hold an AFSL.
+In March 2020, ASIC repealed both passport and limited connection relief and announced the implementation of a new foreign AFSL regime and funds management relief.
+FFSPs currently relying on passport relief or limited connection relief may do so until 31 March 2022 while other FFSPs may apply for a FAFSL from 1 April 2020, subject to certain eligibility criteria.
+Funds management relief will commence on 1 April 2022.